datacarpentry/python-ecology-lesson/01-starting-with-data.md

 ### Download lesson data

-We will be using files from the [Portal Project Teaching Database](https://figshare.com/articles/Portal_Project_Teaching_Database/1314459)
+We will be using files from the [Portal Project Teaching Database](https://figshare.com/articles/Portal_Project_Teaching_Database/1314459).

-This section will use surveys.csv that can be downloaded here: [https://ndownloader.figshare.com/files/2292172](https://ndownloader.figshare.com/files/2292172)
+This section will use the `surveys.csv` file that can be downloaded here: [https://ndownloader.figshare.com/files/2292172](https://ndownloader.figshare.com/files/2292172)

 ---